sqlrsync/docs/help/use-cases/backup.md

 ### Terms Used

-- `LOCAL`: the computer that holds a SQLite database that you want to backup
-- `/path/to/app/your-db.sqlite`: The location of your SQLite database
+- `/path/to/app/your-db.sqlite`: The location of your SQLite database on the server homelab1

 ### Quickest Setup